 Medical Examiner is an e-learning project commissioned by the Department of Health and delivered by the Health Education England e-Learning for Healthcare programme (e-LfH) and the intercollegiate Working Group on Training for Medical Examiners.
 The project supports the implementation of the Government’s reform of the process of death certification in England and Wales.
-The course will help to deliver the majority of the essential training required for newly appointed Medical Examiners.
+This course will help to deliver the majority of the essential training required for newly appointed Medical Examiners.

 The training modules will train Medical Examiners in conducting independent medical scrutiny of cause of death, in providing advice on the process of referral to the coroner and, where invited, in providing medical advice to coroners themselves.